marcelcastrobr/AWS_solution_architect/security/AWS_RAM.markdown

-- Share AWS resources that you own with other AWS accounts
+- Share AWS resources that you own with other AWS accounts (e.g., AWS Transit Gateways, Subnets, AWS License Manager configurations)

 - Share with any account or within your organization -> avoid resource duplication